Rustlers (convenience food)

 Photograph of a cheeseburger produced by Rustlers, prepared according to packaging instructions.

-Rustlers are a range of hamburgers and hot sandwiches made by Kepak, a company based in Dublin, Republic of Ireland.
+Rustlers are a range of hamburgers and hot sandwiches made by Kepak, a company based in Dublin, Ireland.
 Each product in the range comes packed with a sachet of sauce appropriate for the food.
 Several products are now also packaged with a slice of processed cheese and/or a rasher of bacon.

 Marketing

 One focus of the marketing is on the short cooking time and the use of a microwave oven to heat the food.

 According to a 2008 article in The Independent, the brand's early marketing campaigns were aimed at young men who may prefer convenience food.
 This can be seen in marketing involving desirable young women, and the original television advert involving young men taking modified microwaves to "cruise" style events.

 In 2012, two online adverts for the brand were banned by the ASA because they were sexually provocative.

 In 2020, the brand launched a new marketing campaign claiming to be "better than you think", stating Rustlers microwaveable burgers are made of 100% British and Irish beef.